CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 requires that the table have columns named 'created_at' and 'updated_at' in the appropriate data type.

+**$createdField**

+Specifies which database field should use for keep data record create timestamp.
+Leave it empty to avoid update it (even useTimestamps is enabled)

+**$updatedField**

+Specifies which database field should use for keep data record update timestamp.
+Leave it empty to avoid update it (even useTimestamps is enabled)

 **$dateFormat**

-This value works with $useTimestamps to ensure that the correct type of date value gets inserted into the database.
-By default, this creates DATETIME values, but valid options
-are: datetime, date, or int (a PHP timestamp).
+This value works with $useTimestamps and $useSoftDeletes to ensure that the correct type of date value gets inserted into the database.
+By default, this creates DATETIME values, but valid options are: datetime, date, or int (a PHP timestamp).
+Using 'useSoftDeletes' or 'useTimestamps' with an invalid or missing dateFormat will cause an exception.

 **$validationRules**